Baggio17/NYC-TAXI-DE-Project/README.md

 Create a new linked service for the API by providing the API URL and authentication details.

-Create another linked service for Azure Data Lake, specifying the storage account and authentication method (e.g., managed identity).
+Create another linked service for Azure Data Lake, specifying the storage account and authentication method(managed identity).

 Outcome: Secure and reusable connections to both the data source and storage.